Jamsgrove/Learning/Ubuntu_commands.md

 Ubuntu Commands
 ============

-_A list of  commonly used Git commands_
+_A list of  commonly used Ubuntu commands_

 --